 The scriptures do not say that "God is patriotism."
 It says that God is love.

 The scriptures do not say that "if I had such faith that I could move mountains, but didn’t have patriotism, I would be nothing."
 It says that only love can help us live in a spiritually, emotionally and relationally healthy manner.

 Patriotism is not a bad thing, but it is not the ultimate thing.
 Love is.
 So when our patriotism prevents us from showing love to others, we must rebalance our lives.

 I love living in America.
 I also remember that America is temporary.
-It was founded 241 years ago, and when this age ends, it will no longer exist.
+As of July 4th, 2019 it was founded 244 years ago; and when this age ends, it will no longer exist.
 There will not be an American section of heaven.
 My body is American, but my spirit is not.

 I respectfully submit that if you enjoy attending 4th of July firework shows and Memorial Day parades and other national celebrations, to keep doing so.
 One can certainly wave a flag with your hand while still committing your heart to matters of faith.
 But be mindful never to let the flag become a hindering block from building relationships with other people in the process of seeking to share the Good News of Jesus, and to seek justice, to work for peace, to comfort those who mourn, to be humble, and to realize our need for God.

 The cross of Christ should stand apart from and above everything else in the heart and mind of a believer.
 Jesus did not die for a flag or a nation.
 He died for human beings, so that we could be reconciled to God and to one another through the greatest act of love and sacrifice which could ever be conceived.